P-CATION Logo

 • in a filing location that has to be searched again later

-• inside a process that depends on one specific person
+• in a process that depends on one specific person

 That creates search effort, clarification loops, and delays.
 This adds up quickly, especially for invoices, correspondence, and standardized documents.